We're tracking the data that matters most to understand where the system is breaking down—and how to fix it.

 Project Times

-Key Insights from October’s Canadian Housing Data
+Key Insights from December’s Canadian Housing Data

-We’ll continue to monitor the data and will share another update as soon as November numbers are released.
+We’ll continue to monitor the data and will share another update as soon as January numbers are released.
 Stay tuned.

 Building Construction Price Index